AutomationDirect C-more EA9 HMI

 HARDENINGRestrict physical and logical access to the HMI to authorized personnel only

-WORKAROUNDConfigure host-based firewall rules to block unauthorized access to the HMI
+HARDENINGConfigure host-based firewall rules to block unauthorized incoming connections to the HMI device

-HARDENINGEnable logging and monitoring of HMI system activities; regularly review logs for suspicious behavior
+HARDENINGEnable logging and monitoring of HMI system activity to detect anomalous behavior or unauthorized access attempts

 Schedule — requires maintenance window